ncrncornell/CED2AR3/README.md

 actually 3 different build systems in use: primarily Maven for the rdb and core serices, but also a simple mill script for publishing the API for different backends, and finally, SBT for the client.
 In principle, it would likely be possible to switch most of these to `mill`, though for now we've used the most appropriate build tool for each case.
+There are benefits to using `mill` for every project, since `mill` can be used to do a true [multi-project build](https://github.com/jackkoenig/mill-multi-project) using imports.

 Additionally, we use primary two languages: Scala and Java.
 Some modules are either one or the other, except core-services, which currently uses both languages.